rogerbr/rogerbr.github.io/godot-lessons/src/docs/lessons/autoloads.md

 GameState.add_score(10)
 print(GameState.score)  # works globally!
 ```
+!!!note
     ✅ `GameState` is loaded once and persists across scene changes.

 ---

-### Example 5: Persistent Nodes via Autoload Scene
+### Example: Persistent Nodes via Autoload Scene

 Autoloads can also be full **scenes**, not just scripts.
-This is useful for managers that need nodes (e.g., AudioStreamPlayers).
+This is useful for managers that need nodes ( eg. AudioStreamPlayers ).

 1. Create `res://autoloads/audio_manager.tscn`
    Root node: `Node`, with `AudioStreamPlayer` as a child.